Servicer Contact Info:

 REFUNDS AND LATE START CLASSES:

 Not all classes start the first week of the semester.
 If you are enrolled in a late start class, your financial aid or refund may be affected.
-Students are not eligible to have aid applied for a late start class until it begins.
+Students are not eligible to have aid applied for a late start class until the class begins and your instructor reports you as having attended.
 Refunds of excess aid may occur later for a class that begins after the first week of the semester.
-Please check your award letter and "Aid Award Notes" insert for notification.
+Please check your award letter and "Aid Award Notes" insert for more information.

 LAST DAY TO ACCEPT TO YOUR STUDENT LOAN IS FEBRUARY 27th.

 Spring start student loans not accepted will be cancelled on February 27th for the school year.
 Students still owing a bill may request a loan to pay off their remaining balance by stopping in the financial aid office and completing a student loan increase request.

 The feds say no aid for non-essential courses.